Prime Rate

 APR: 19.24% – 27.99% variable

-Plus, if you ever get a premium Chase card later (like the Sapphire Preferred), you can combine points and unlock even more value.
+Plus, if you ever get a premium Chase card later (like the Sapphire Preferred), you can combine points through the Chase Ultimate Rewards program and unlock even more value.
+This card earns Chase Ultimate Rewards points, which The Points Guy values at approximately 2.0 cents each when transferred to airline and hotel partners.

 Best for: First credit card or building your credit card strategy